bopoda/send-email/README.md

 # sendEmail

-The easiest way to run application:
+The easiest way to run an application:

 - composer install